 God will make provisions for you while you are completing your assignment.
 When He is ready for you to move on, He will dry up your provisions and send you elsewhere.
 God’s provisions are guaranteed only where He sends you at a particular time.
 When God wanted Elijah to move on to another assignment, He dried up the brook where the prophet was fed by ravens, according to 1 Kings 17:6-10.

 Individual assignments are always set by God.
 Give God thanks for your assignment no matter what it is or how challenging it may seem to be.

 A delayed assignment is a disobedience.
 Doing part of an assignment is disobedience.
 Let there be an urgency about your God-given assignment.

 Your assignments will not be hard to find.
 There is no need to look for them.
 God knows where you are.

 Pay attention because opportunities and resources for your sacred assignments are all around you.
 So, look at everything as part of your assignment.
 People and resources will gravitate toward you.

 If you would look back over your life, you will see that all of your jobs were connected in some way.
 Whether you stayed on a job for 10 months or 10 years, it was valuable time to bring you to where you are today.

 All your lifetime assignments are connected in some way with the bigger assignment as the springboard.

 Provisions for Assignments

 Assignments come with provisions.
 God has provided for your assignment.
-Assignments, when accompanied by the word of God, is always productive.
+Assignments, when accompanied by the word of God, are always productive.